 Metal is heavier and installing that lump of metal on the nose of the aircraft will definitely change the weight and balance.
 The center of gravity will go forward so a new basic calculation must be done.
 A composite propeller might help here should the C of G be to far forward.

 Simple choice.
 If you have found a damaged propeller and want to use it on your aircraft, then it have it repaired by the propeller manufacturer or a certified repair station.
-Some will try to chop off the damaged section leaving the propeller shorter and with possible stress damage left inside.
+Some will try to chop off the damaged section leaving the propeller a bit shorter and with possible stress damage left inside.
 Do not take any chance by playing with your life and that of others.

 The propeller has a certain amount of mass and this should be evenly arranged among all blades.
 If this is not the case the propeller is said to be out of balance.
-This can be easily shown by taking the propeller off the airplane and balancing on the mounting holes.
+This can be easily shown by taking the propeller off the airplane and balancing it on the mounting holes.
 The heaviest blade will eventually rotate to the lowest position.

 When its done properly, the engine will run silky smooth and less vibration means less damage caused by fatigue for the aircraft and its occupants.